沈奶奶 Nanny Sheum

 所谓“三堂快马”,即有单马、双马、马上的罗汉三个节目内容。凡称马戏,必有“三堂快马”的节目,否则是不足称为马戏的。(RP 7)

 The predecessor of the Tai Thean Kew was the “Circus Troupe” (马戏圈子), which refers to the traditional Chinese-style circus troupes from the late Qing Dynasty and early Republican era, run by itinerant performers.
 These were family-based troupes without formal names.
-Granny Shen (沈奶奶) led such a troupe.
+Granny Sheum (沈奶奶) led such a troupe.

 In 1919, while performing in Fuzhou, they encountered a military-political figure who gave them the name Tai Thean Kew Technical Troupe (大天球女子技术团).
 By 1921, when the troupe was performing at Yau Ma Tei (油麻地) district in Hong Kong, they met Sun Si ting (孙锡亭), a cloth merchant from Yancheng, who expanded the organization and renamed it the Tai Thean Kew Circus Troupe (大天球马戏班).